howardhx/speed/README.md

 - `latent_image_gen.py`: training-free latent image generation with FLUX.1-dev.
 - `pixel_image_gen.py`: training-free pixel-space image generation with PixelGen.
 - `latent_video_gen.py`: training-free latent video generation with WAN 2.1.
 - `comfyui/`: ComfyUI custom SPEED sampler.
+Guide to use the SPEED sampler in ComfyUI is included in `comfyui/README.md`.
 - `speed-generator/`: skill directory for coding agents such as Claude Code or Codex.
 It contains `SKILL.md` and a `scripts/` directory that can be used by agents directly.
 Move this folder to the `skills` directory of the coding agent.

 ## Setup